 SF Symbols 4 variable colors

-Until now, SF Symbols has supported various color modes, like .monochrome
+SF Symbols supports color modes, like .monochrome

 , .hierarchical

-and .multicolor
+, and .multicolor

 , as well as symbol variants like .fill